Neighborhood Development & Revitalization

 In less than two years, MHP has managed to revive and put new energy into what was previously an inoperative and dispirited business league.
 MHP now publishes nine business league newsletters annually that are widely distributed and have raised the profile of the local businesses.
 The League has also voted in a new and energetic leadership, and MHP has helped them to: develop a web site, raise funds, create a logo, and gain new members.

 MHP has also organized and sponsored access to technical assistance such as how to form business plans, access loans, design the inside of their stores, and market their services to the community.
-MHP helped to market and promote a street market in the area that averaged 550 people per day on weekends during its multi-year tenure.
+MHP helped promote a street market in the area that averaged 550 people per day on weekends during its multi-year tenure.
 MHP also co-developed a very promising vision for Long Branch as a place that incubates and nurtures the arts through the proposed strategic placement of public art.
-There is now a special committee of artists engaged in helping implement this vision.
-Spring 2013 saw the unveiling of The Flower Dream mural and collaboration with UMD architecture students to bring temporary public art to the community.
+There is now a special committee of artists engaged in helping implement this vision, which includes the unveiling of The Flower Dream mural and collaboration with University of Maryland architecture students to bring temporary public art to the community.
 Since then we have unveiled five additional murals, provided façade improvements to four individual businesses, painted the Flower Avenue Shopping Center, and installed business district directories at two of the local bus stops.
 Additionally, we have annually installed flower baskets along the light-poles from Spring to early Fall.

 Additionally, in the Glenville Rd. neighborhood in Long Branch, MHP has partnered with the County to bring about substantive change.
 In the past, the community faced fractured and irresponsible apartment ownership, lack of resident cohesion, numerous code compliance and pest issues, illegal bulk trash dumping, and criminal activity.
 To date, MHP has worked on behalf of the County by organizing property owners to facilitate concentrated code compliance enforcement and property improvements, as well as acquiring and rehabbing five derelict buildings totaling 27 units.
 Together with the property owners and other County stakeholders, MHP increased police involvement and patrols, built a fence around the perimeter of the neighborhood to reduce cut-thru traffic by vagrants and criminals, installed attractive lighting on the facades of the buildings to increase safety, renovated the main shared surface parking lot, facilitated a trash and recycling cooperative, and implemented a comprehensive rodent extermination process.